KumaTeaBot/blog/README.md

 ### Tech Highlights

-This blog won't contain any media in the repo.
+This blog won't contain any media in the repo (at least in the `main` branch).
 Instead, they will be published via **[releases](https://github.com/KumaTea/blog/releases)**.